MatteoDM04/DP_presentation/README.md

 However, getting the correct raw text was only a small part of the challenges.
 Now we needed to extract the necessary information out of this text.
 To do this, the component evolved into three different stages.

 Initially we tried a python library called Spacy, specialized for industrial entity extraction.
 It identified machines and components well, but completely failed to capture complex operator actions.
 To improve this we switched over to LLM information extraction, which worked quite well in the beginning.
 But after testing we noticed that this LLM struggled to map the unstructured text into 9 distinct components.
 Crucially, it couldn't separate the actual fix from passive diagnostic steps like checking a sensor that was fine.
 We solved this by developing a 'Two-Pass Extraction' architecture where we split the information extraction up into 2 different steps.
 The first pass queries a custom vector embedding database of all machine manuals to construct a true chronological timeline of events that filters out diagnostic noise.
-Then in the second pass everything gets structurized into a formal JSON format that clearly captures everything that was done on which components.
+Then in the second pass everything gets structured into a formal JSON format that clearly captures everything that was done on which components.
 This also gets paired with 3D models and images of machine parts that can get added to the solution for extra information.

 Lastly, because we couldn't just dump AI-extracted solutions directly into the database since this would become very unstructured very fast.
 We also built a human in the loop review workflow, where solutions are temporarily held in a pending state until they get verified by an supervisor."